 Our specialists, Robert Benz, MD, and William Biggs, MD, have advanced (fellowship) training, board certification, and years of experience in spine care and all facets of lumbar, thoracic, and cervical surgery.
 Fellowships provide orthopaedic surgeons with an additional, sixth year of focused surgery in their specialty area.

 Because our physicians specifically focus on spine care, they can provide you with top-notch care from some of the best specialists.

 Our intent is to address your concerns quickly and effectively, whether your problem is the result of an inherited disorder, a work or play injury, or pain that develops over time.
-We look at the psychological, social and vocational issues that may be a part of the problem, and tailor your custom treatment program accordingly to provide you with comprehensive spine care.
+We look at the psychological, social, and vocational issues that may be a part of the problem, and tailor your custom treatment program accordingly to provide you with comprehensive spine care.

 Drs.
 Benz, Biggs, and Gerlach can guide your care through surgery or conservative treatment.

 Dr. Biggs also specializes in the care of scoliosis and other conditions that affect children and teen-agers.